albandes/openvpn/README.md

 ## Examples
-* example_01.php: Example program for use on a Linux server.
+* example.php: Example program for use on a Linux server.

 ## Contributing